 Nomination procedures

 If you are interested in being nominated, contact your program's director of graduate studies to learn more about your program's nomination procedures.
 Program Directors are instructed to submit a 50-100 word summary of their departmental ranking rationale.
-Nominations will be submitted by the department into the College Graduate Office MANTIS system before the appropriate deadline.

 Due to processing time, students who wish to meet the fellowship application deadline should submit their candidacy paperwork to the UGS six to eight weeks in advance of the deadline to guarantee the candidacy review/approval can be completed on time.
 Students must be eligible for G901 during the fellowship year.